 tax payments at City Hall

 With the ongoing COVID-19 concerns, we STRONGLY recommend that tax payments be made by check and placed in the 24-hour drive-up red drop box located on the east side of City Hall on the half-circle drive curb sidewalk.
 Please address the envelope: Attn: Treasurer’s Department.
 If paying in person, City guidelines and procedures for entry into City Hall will need to be followed.
 Days and hours that City Hall/Treasurer’s office is open may fluctuate.
-City offices will be closed on July 3 and Sept.
+City offices will be closed on Monday, Sept.
 7.

 instructions to access tax information via website at livoniatax.org: